MarceloProjetos/HMI-controler-with-node-red/README.md

 #About this Project:
 I will combine my passion for computers and electronics in this project, but I believe that many people who try to do something like have same difficulties with with installation tutorials and basic components.
 Besides at first step with new softwares.

-There have already been several challenges and problems with this project, which is why I thought it would be helpful to share my experiences with the world.
+There have already been several challenges and problems with this project, which is why I thought it would be helpful to share my experiences with the world. celso
 If you have ideas, please reach out!

 ##To setup this project we need to the free softwares below: